 Why the Orioles should pick him

 If the Orioles are going to give Wilkerson a shot at the utility spot, then there is no reason not to pick this guy and let him compete for the spot as well.
 He compares very favorably to Wilkerson.
 He’s a better fielder, he has more bat speed and raw power (even though he’s small).
 He just performed similarly at the same level and was almost 2 years younger.
 He has a more consistent history of performance.
-He also can probably play CF in a pinch.
+Could also probably play CF in a pinch.